jlmelville/smallvis/docs/tee.md

 smaller `lambda`.
 Above a certain value, you are stuck with something very t-SNE-like.

+I have looked at increasing `lambda` further to 10, 50 and 100.
+At this point, we start running into two problems: first, the choice of `eta = 100` which works for low values of `lambda` is inappropriately small. `eta = 10000` or even `eta = 100000` becomes more useful.
+Having the learning rate too low doesn't just slow the optimization down, it also prematurely converges because changes to the cost function become small even though the data layout is changing so the typical `tol = 1e-7` which works for t-SNE needs to be lowered to around `1e-9`.
+The size of the gradient drops by an order of magnitude even when the cost is reduced by around only 0.1%, so the `g2tol` tolerance is more reliable here (somewhere in the range of `g2tol = 1e-7`).
+This means that you need to be careful about ensuring that layouts with high repulsion (compared to t-SNE) are actually at a minimum.

+If you do crank up the learning rate for these settings, the results end up looking like the ones for lower values of `lambda`, so there doesn't seem to be anything to be gained from looking at large values of `lambda` for t-EE.

 Conclusion: Dmitry is correct.
 Early exaggeration-like settings seem to be important for getting good results in t-EE.
 It should be pointed out here that this is exactly the "homotopy method" that is advocated in the